HuangKaibo2017/The-Index-of-Rust-Language-Project/README.md

 [2019-10-7][Active] https://github.com/paritytech/trie - A generic implementation of the Base-16 Modified Merkle Tree ("Trie") data structure: Trie DB (trie-db crate) and Trie Hash (trie-hash crate). explanation： https://zhuanlan.zhihu.com/p/46702178
 [2019-10-27][Active] https://github.com/tafia/quick-patricia-trie - A toy implementation of a (merkle)patricia tree as used in ethereum.
 The implementation is strongly inspired by parity patricia-trie.
 This is a total reimplementation from scratch so there are numerous differences.
 [2019-10-28][Active] https://github.com/exonum/exonum - An extensible open-source framework for creating private/permissioned blockchain applications. xonum can be used to create cryptographically powered distributed ledgers in virtually any problem domain, including FinTech, GovTech, and LegalTech.
 The Exonum framework is oriented towards creating permissioned blockchains, that is, blockchains with the known set of blockchain infrastructure providers.
+[2019-10-28][Active] https://github.com/cryptape/cita - CITA is a fast and scalable blockchain kernel for enterprises.
+CITA supports both native contract and EVM contract, by which enterprise users can build their own blockchain applications.
+CITA has a unique architecture which enables enterprise users to release all their computing resources.

 ### Some not relative stuff
 contribuing guide: https://github.com/nix-rust/nix/blob/master/CONTRIBUTING.md; https://github.com/rust-rosetta/rust-rosetta/blob/master/CONTRIBUTING.md